Vandolph: 2006–2010

 In 2006, he launched his first gag show, Quizon Avenue on ABS-CBN.
 In 2008, his biggest break was the action series Palos.
 The same year, he returns to sitcom via John En Shirley a spin-off of John En Marsha.
-In 2009, Vandolph signed a contract with TV5, joining a family fantasy sitcom, Pidol's Wonderland and was a celebrity guest judge on Talentadong Pinoy also in the same year.
+In 2009, Vandolph signed a contract with joining a family fantasy sitcom, Pidol's Wonderland and was a celebrity guest judge on Talentadong Pinoy also in the same year.
 In 2010, he returns to drama anthology, Untold Stories Mula Sa Face To Face on TV5.

 2011–present

-In 2011, Vandolph returns to drama again and his biggest break was Babaeng Hampaslupa, a Chinese-themed drama and very first primetime drama series on TV5.
-Vandolph returned to big screen via Praybeyt Benjamin released by Star Cinema and Viva Films, which was also Vandolph's 1st movie for Viva Films and first Star Cinema film since Home Along Da Riles 2.

-In 2012, Vandolph returns to comedy again and also his first Fantaserye for kids entitled Wako Wako marking Vandolph's return to ABS-CBN after his last teleserye was Palos.

-In 2013, Vandolph returns to VIVA Films via a comedy action movie The Fighting Chefs, which was Vandolph's 2nd VIVA movie.
-He also guested in a game show Minute to Win It.

-In 2014, Vandolph's recent movie ABNKKBSNPLAko.
-Recently, he is also part and returns to drama again via The Legal Wife, the role said which he plays the best friend of Angel Locsin's character.
+In 2011, Vandolph appeared in the Chinese-themed television drama Babaeng Hampaslupa on and in the action-comedy film Praybeyt Benjamin where he acted alongside Vice Ganda and Jimmy Santos.
+In 2012 he played a supporting role in the children's fantaserye Wako Wako.
+Vandolph appeared in the action-comedy film The Fighting Chefs, which also starred celebrity chef Boy Logro in his feature film debut.
+Vandolph also made a guest appearance in the Philippine version of Minute to Win It.
+He also played a supporting role in the 2014 biopic ABNKKBSNPLAko?!, based on the 2001 Bob Ong autobiography of the same name.

 Politics

-In the 2016, he ran for councilor of 1st District of Parañaque and won.
+In 2016, he ran for councilor of 1st District of Parañaque and he won.
 He was re-elected in 2019 and in 2022.